c0pperdragon/SIO2SD/README.md

 need to follow a fixed system: The files are searched for in a directory ATARI/ on the root of the SDcard.
 Every disk file must be named nn_Anything.ats with two leading digits that correspond to the numeric display on the device and the mandatory '_' character.
-Currently only a very basic support for single density (maximum 720 sectors) and enhanced density (1040 sectors) floppies is provided without special functions like formatting or any of the commands of third-party devices.
+Currently only a very basic support for single density (720 sectors) and enhanced density (1040 sectors) floppies is provided without special functions
+for any third-party devices.

 ## User interface
 You can switch though the numbered disks 00 to 99 with the two buttons.
 This is the maximum number of disks